Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 The loading part is already addressed through the config file by the required `load` key, now we just need a way to execute the loading.

-This way will be through the dotsafe CLI, built with [commander](https://www.npmjs.com/package/commander), so here's our first command:
+The way will be through the fatima CLI, built with [commander](https://www.npmjs.com/package/commander), so here's our first command:

-`dotsafe generate`.
+`fatima generate`.

 Currently this only executes the function, but soon it will be generating something more.